 Some examples of photography specialty areas are:

-Product Photography - Product photographers focus on images for smaller products that are used online or offline for independent websites or for sites such as Walmart, Amazon, eBay or major department stores.
-However, larger ticket items such as automobiles, boats or planes may be used for magazines or in major campaigns.
+Product Photography Pricing - Product photographers focus on images for smaller products that are used online or offline for independent websites or for sites such as Walmart, Amazon, eBay, or major department stores.
+However, larger ticket items such as automobiles, boats, or planes may be used for magazines or in major campaigns.
 The product photography pricing starts from $25-$150 per image but varies based on the nature of the product and usage of images.

-No matter which pricing model you use to calculate your photography pricing, make sure that you have factored in all the variables that we had discussed above.
+No matter which photography pricing template you use to calculate, make sure that you have factored in all the variables that we had discussed above.

-Pro tip: Download fully customizable and free Photography Price List Templates that look professional and clean.
+Pro tip: Download fully customizable and free Photography Pricing List Templates that look professional and clean.

 If you are a full-time photographer, you will need to price your services so that you can make a living from your photography business.
 You also need to consider that you may not be occupied full-time, all the time.